 - defense of a business improvement district in a Public Records Act case involving a challenge to the district’s document retention policy;

-- and successful defense of a southern California charter city’s interpretation of a parcel tax against a Proposition 218 challenge claiming the city’s application of the tax amount to a “change of methodology” and therefore a tax increase requiring voter approval, affirmed on appeal.
+- successful defense of a southern California charter city’s interpretation of a parcel tax against a Proposition 218 challenge claiming the city’s application of the tax amount to a “change of methodology” and therefore a tax increase requiring voter approval.

-Ryan is also serving as local counsel for a Fortune 500 company based in Minnesota in a federal Superfund case and as assistant general counsel for the Burbank Hospitality Association.
+Ryan is also general counsel for the Burbank Hospitality Association.